dwyl/flutter-bloc-tutorial/README.md

 from a *stateless widget* to a
 **stateful widget**.
-We need to do this because we are using the `StopwatchEx` to show the current timer value and a [`Timer`](https://api.flutter.dev/flutter/dart-async/Timer-class.html) class to re-render the widget so the timer value is shown properly.
+We need to do this because we are using the `TimerEx` to show the current timer value and a [`Timer`](https://api.flutter.dev/flutter/dart-async/Timer-class.html) class to re-render the widget so the timer value is shown properly.
 The `ItemCard` will now receive an item.